LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

 with a collection of inputs for generating runtime cost data and (ii) a configuration file specifying hyperparameters of Hybrid AARA.
 To learn the formats of these files, the user can look at the examples inside the artifact.
-Finally, The user runs Hybrid RaML as demonstrated in Section 1 of `README.pdf`.
+Finally, the user runs Hybrid RaML as demonstrated in Section 1 of `README.pdf`.

 In Section 4.3 of the revised `README.pdf`, we explain this point.